-This datapoint gauges the percent of long-term stay residents that were prescribed antipsychotic drugs.
-High levels of antipsychotic drug use may mean a nursing home is using these medications to control patient behavior in scenarios where such medications aren't medically indicated.
-However, some nursing homes may need to rely more on these drugs due to an increased number of patients suffering from Alzheimer's or other dementias.
+This figure indicates the percentage of long-term stay patients who were prescribed antipsychotic medication.
+Increased usage of these drugs may suggest a nursing home is using these medications to subdue residents in scenarios where such drugs are not medically indicated.
+However, some nursing homes need to rely more on these drugs due to having more patients suffering from cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

 In Colonial Nursing & Rehabilitation Center, 23.35% of Patients use Anti-Anxiety Medication